meliao/osdc_support/quickstart.rst

 OSDC Quickstart Guide
 =====================

 1. Apply for and obtain a resource allocation and an account via the `OSDC application <http://www.opensciencedatacloud.org/apply>`_.
-Please allow 2-3 weeks for our allocation committee to review your application.
+Please allow a few weeks for our allocation committee to review your application, depending on when your application is received in the :ref:`quarterly resource allocation cycle <allocation>`.

 2. Once your request has been approved and you receive a welcome email with details, log into the `main OSDC console <http://www.opensciencedatacloud.org/console>`_.